zolomada/priorit/README.md

 ### User Profile

-- Anyone who set goals for the year but never achieves it
+- Individuals who want to set and track goals for the year.
+Can include but is not limited to:
+  - Students setting academic goals
+  - Professionals who want to achieve career milestones
-- Anyone who would like to set goals but doesn't have a way to track it properly
+  - Entrepreneurs who want to launch a business
+  - Anyone seeking personal growth and development

 ### Features